 |MILS:4020||Leadership in a Complex World MSL402||3|

 Cadets whose aim is a commission must satisfy a Professional Military Education (PME) requirement.
 They must complete at least one course in military history from the following list.
-This course may be the same as one used to satisfy the College of Liberal Arts and Sciences General Education Program.
-Cadets may use other courses to meet the requirement, with the military science professor's approval.
+The History That Made Our World (HIST:1016) can be used to satisfy the College of Liberal Arts and Sciences GE CLAS Core.
+Cadets may use other courses to meet the additional course work requirement, with the military science professor's approval.